 - Depression: Has your teen’s mood changed?
 Do they often seem sad or depressed?
-Has there been a drastic change to their eating or sleeping patterns?
+Has there been a drastic change in their eating or sleeping patterns?
 Are they claiming to be sick more often to avoid going to school or social events?
 Have they lost interest in other activities or hobbies?

 One of these symptoms alone may not be immediate cause for concern, but if you begin to notice your teen continually exhibiting many of these behaviors, it may be time to address your concerns with them.

-Why Children Don’t Discuss It
+Why Children Do Not Discuss It

-Many teenagers hide the fact that they are being bullied, online or in-person, from their parents, teachers, and other adults in their life.
+Many teenagers hide the fact that they are being bullied, online or in person, from their parents, teachers, and other adults in their life.

 Do not take it personally if your teen does not tell you about being bullied.
 It is an intense, confusing experience that everyone responds to differently, and there are many reasons they may choose not to talk about it with anyone.

 They may feel embarrassed or ashamed, worry that their online privileges will be taken away, or simply not know what cyberbullying is.
 They may fear that the bully will retaliate or the abuse will intensify if they speak up, or they may just want to figure out how to handle this situation on their own.